airbnb/react-sketchapp/README.md

 * **Build new tools on top of Sketch—** the easiest way to use Sketch as a canvas for custom design tooling

 Found a novel use?
 We'd love to hear about it!

+<a href="http://airbnb.design/painting-with-code/">Read more about why we built it</a>

 ## Documentation